CSNN Distance Education – Artificial Intelligence and Academic Integrity

 • All outstanding penalties remain owed.

-• Every financial penalty under Section 9 still applies.
-A rewrite does not wipe those out.
+• Every financial penalty under Section 9.4 applies.
+A rewrite does not waive penalties already owed.

-If you disagree with a finding, you may appeal it in writing to the Director of Academic Affairs within ten (10) business days of receiving written notice.
+If you disagree with a finding, you may appeal it in writing within ten (10) business days of receiving written notice of the finding.
+Appeals are submitted to info@csnndistanceeducation.org and are forwarded internally to CSNN management and Academic Affairs for review.
 The appeal has to set out, specifically, what you are challenging and why, and it has to be accompanied by any evidence you want us to consider — drafts, research notes, version histories, or anything else that speaks to authorship.

 The decision on appeal is final.
 We do not re-open appeals based on personal assurances, hardship, how much tuition has been paid, how close to graduation you are, or disagreement with the policy itself.

 We keep a permanent record of every academic integrity finding.
-That includes the original flag, the investigation file, the evidence reviewed, and the finding itself.
+That includes the original flag, the investigation file, the evidence reviewed, the finding itself, and any Integrity Reassessment results.
 These records are retained indefinitely.

 If, at any point after graduation, a complaint is made to CSNN about professional conduct, or a possible breach of the code of ethics or scope of practice applicable to your designation, the disciplinary committee reviewing that complaint is entitled to pull your academic integrity file and consider its contents as part of its review.